pps121/robustNN/README.md

 For each .ipynb file, the user needs to run all the cells sequentially to get the results.

 We have implemented the DPD-loss function as a Python object/class and named it either "CustomLoss" or "DPDLoss" in different files.
-The argument "alpha" of this Python object corresponds to the tuning parameter $\beta$ of the DPD measure.
+The argument "alpha" of this Python object corresponds to the tuning parameter $\beta$ of the $\beta$-divergence (DPD measure).